Royal Caribbean Group announce - GuruFocus.com

 PR Newswire

-The Company intends to use the proceeds from the sale of the Convertible Notes to repurchase $350 million aggregate principal amount of its 2.875% convertible senior notes due November 15, 2023 and $800 million aggregate principal amount of its 4.25% convertible senior notes due June 15, 2023 (the "Existing Convertible Notes") (including to pay fees and expenses in connection with such repurchases) in privately negotiated transactions.
-The Company intends to retire the Existing Convertible Notes so purchased.
+The Company used the proceeds from the sale of the Convertible Notes to repurchase $800 million aggregate principal amount of its 4.25% convertible senior notes due June 15, 2023 and $350 million aggregate principal amount of its 2.875% convertible senior notes due November 15, 2023 (the "Existing Convertible Notes") in privately negotiated transactions.
+The Company retired the Existing Convertible Notes so repurchased.

-"We successfully priced and upsized our previously announced convertible notes issuance," said Naftali Holtz, Chief Financial Officer of Royal Caribbean Group.
-"Proceeds from the convertible notes issuance will be used to refinance existing convertible notes maturing in 2023," added Holtz.
-"The transaction is intended to be net neutral to our outstanding shares and share equivalents after taking into account our ability to settle any remaining outstanding notes with cash."

-The Convertible Notes will mature on August 15, 2025 unless earlier converted, redeemed pursuant to a tax redemption or repurchased.
-The initial conversion rate per $1,000 principal amount of Convertible Notes is 19.9577 shares of common stock of the Company, which is equivalent to an initial conversion price of approximately $50.11 per share, subject to adjustment in certain circumstances.
-The initial conversion price represents a conversion premium of approximately 40% over the last reported sale price of the Company's common stock on August 1, 2022.
+This press release shall not constitute an offer to sell or a solicitation of an offer to buy the Convertible Notes or any other securities and shall not constitute an offer, solicitation or sale in any jurisdiction in which such offer, solicitation or sale would be unlawful.

 Cautionary Statement Concerning Forward-Looking Statements